dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 Two versions of d.ASH Xplorer are available. **d.ASH Xplorer** and **d.ASH Xplorer Pro**.

-d.ASH Xplorer Pro is equipped with other add-on features such as the **Scan Manager** which provides scanning support and automatic stitching of dense 3D point cloud scans.
+*d.ASH Xplorer Pro* is equipped with other add-on features such as the **Scan Manager** which provides scanning support and automatic stitching of dense 3D point cloud scans.
 AutoMerge utilises sensor fusion to perform automatic scan alignment and scale-consistent stitching with little human intervention.
 The AutoMerge system currently supports the Leica BLK360.
+Other features include uploading of Navigation Maps to the cloud and exporting maps to Revit.

 Since d.ASH Xplorer is fully integrated with [d.ASH Fleet Management system](https://www.dconstruct.co/products), an internet connection is required.
 Should you require d.ASH Xplorer without an internet connection, please [contact us](mailto:hello@dconstruct.ai) for more details.